 When a case is opened for investigation, a case advisor will be assigned, along with a DLSC investigator, paralegal and attorney.
 At the conclusion of the investigation, DLSC staff will submit findings of the investigation to the case advisor.
-[The case advisor is a member of the Board that provides professional expertise on the licensee's alleged misconduct.]
 If the evidence is insufficient to prove a violation or there are other legal reasons not to pursue prosecution, the case advisor and the DLSC prosecuting attorney will determine the specific basis for closing the case.